 Setting Realistic Timeframes for SEO ROI

-The data backs this up across the industry.
+Industry data from 2025-2026 backs this up.
 You achieve positive ROI within 6 to 12 months.
 Before that mark, you're technically losing money.
 You're paying writers, funding link acquisition, and covering software costs while Google slowly decides if your domain is trustworthy enough to rank.
 It's a lag indicator.

 My dad always says SEO is like buying a house.
 You pay your mortgage every month and build equity over time.
 At first, it feels like money leaving your bank account with nothing coming back.
 But six months in, you start seeing rankings.
 Twelve months in, you're getting leads you didn't pay for directly.
 Two years in, you own an asset that keeps appreciating.